billti/pios/readme.md

 To debug, run with the `-s -S` flags.
 The first tells QEMU to listen for a GDB connection on port 1234, the second tells QEMU not to start the guest until told.

+The makefile has targets for these, so run `make run` to launch in the QEMU emulator.
+To debug run `make debug` to launch QEMU with the `-s -S` flags, and then in a separate terminal run `make attach` to attach GDB to it.

 ## Running on the Raspberry Pi 4

 After building, you should have a binary kernel file named `kernel8.img`.
 If you